Distance Restricted Manipulation in Voting: Abstract

 \section{Abstract}

-We introduce the problem of {\em stable manipulation} where the manipulators need to compute if there exist votes for the manipulators which make their preferred alternative win the election even if the manipulators' knowledge about others' votes are little inaccurate, that is, manipulation remains successful even under small perturbation of the non-manipulators' votes.
-We show that every scoring rule, maximin, Bucklin, and simplified Bucklin voting rules are stably manipulable in polynomial time for single manipulator.
-In contrast, stable manipulation becomes intractable for the Copeland$^\alpha$ voting rule for every $\alpha\in[0,1]$ even for single manipulator. \longversion{Hence our results show that the well studied single manipulation problem remains polynomial time solvable for scoring rules, maximin, Bucklin, and simplified Bucklin voting rules even if the manipulator is not too sure about the votes of the non-manipulators.
-However, a little uncertainty about non-manipulators' votes makes manipulation by single voter intractable for Copeland$^\alpha$ voting rule for every $\alpha\in[0,1]$.} However for a constant number of alternatives, we show that the stable manipulation problem is polynomial time solvable for every anonymous and efficient voting rules.
-Finally we empirically show that the probability that a uniformly random profile is stably manipulable decreases drastically even if manipulator possess little uncertainty about others' votes.
+We introduce the notion of {\em Distance Restricted Manipulation}, where colluding manipulator(s) need to compute if there exist votes which make their preferred alternative win the election when their knowledge about the others' votes is a little inaccurate.
+We use the Kendall-Tau distance to model the manipulators' confidence in the non-manipulators' votes.
+To this end, we study this problem in two settings - one where the manipulators need to compute a manipulating vote that succeeds irrespective of perturbations in others' votes ({\em Distance Restricted Strong Manipulation}), and the second where the manipulators need to compute a manipulating vote that succeeds for at least one possible vote profile of the others ({\em Distance Restricted Weak Manipulation}).
+We show that {\em Distance Restricted Strong Manipulation} admits polynomial-time algorithms for every scoring rule, maximin, Bucklin, and simplified Bucklin voting rules for a single manipulator, and for the $k$-approval rule for any number of manipulators, but becomes intractable for the Copeland$^\alpha$ voting rule for every $\alpha\in[0,1]$ even for a single manipulator.
+In contrast, {\em Distance Restricted Weak Manipulation} is intractable for almost all the common voting rules, with the exception of the plurality rule.
+For a constant number of alternatives, we show that both the problems are polynomial-time solvable for every anonymous and efficient voting rule.